I used to draw a lot when I was a kid. Like a lot a lot. In school, everyone knew art was my thing.

 Roots become well branched in hydroponics.

-Some plants have a very short stem, then all the leaves are close to each other, forming a rosette.
-These plants don’t need pruning, you can just harvest the leaves with the petioles.
-These plants include all the Fast Growers in Plantui selection, and also Coriander, Wild Rocket, Parsley, Bloody Sorrel and Violas.
+Some plants have a very short stem with all the leaves close together, forming a rosette.
+These plants don’t need pruning.
+You can find some of them under Plantui’s Fast Growers selection, including Coriander, Wild Rocket, Parsley, Bloody Sorrel and Violas.